Purdue-CS193/homework-0-george5li/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### My favorite things about CS193
+- The TA instructors are incredibly nice and understanding
+- The course teaches practical topics in CS and not just theory
+- The course is planned out well (many other courses have several platforms with assignments all over the place

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for